nfiniity/sample_ros_node/README.md

 # Sample ROS2 project [![Build and Test](https://github.com/nfiniity/sample_ros_node/actions/workflows/main.yml/badge.svg)](https://github.com/nfiniity/sample_ros_node/actions/workflows/main.yml)

 An simple ROS2 node example with message generation in C++.
+Following topics are covered in this project:
+- Node implementation in C++ with publisher/subscriber
+- Message generation
+- Use of own message within the project
+- Unit testing with gtest
+- Github action for building and testing the project

 ## Build and run